-Two of its more flexible visas are the D7 and Golden Visa Portugal.
+Two of its more flexible visas are the Portuguese D7 Visa and Golden Visa Portugal.
 If you are planning to apply for residency in Portugal and are confused between D7 Visa Vs Portugal Golden Visa, then this article will assist you in making a decision.
 We’ll discuss their basics below before breaking each down in-depth.

 Specifically, we’ll look at:

 - The requirements for acquiring each visa

 - Application process

 - Constant passive income

 - Wish to reside (primarily) in Portugal for the following 5 years

 - Agree to be a tax resident in Portugal (this includes taxation on worldwide income)